Baldiechic/SQL-PROJECT-CREATING-AND-MANAGING-A-RELATIONAL-DATABASE/README.md

 -	INSERT INTO: I used the ‘INSERT INTO’ syntax to insert sample data into my tables.

--	EXEC.sp_rename: I used this to rename my column.
+-	EXEC sp_rename: I used this to rename my column.

 ## DATABASE SCHEMA